Earth and Environmental Sciences

-We will start offering synchronous master’s degree classes beginning in the Fall 2019 semester.
+We started offering synchronous master’s degree classes in the Fall 2019 semester.
 Synchronous classes allow students to take classes online that are already being taught real-time in a face-to-face format.
 The synchronous online classes are a professional development opportunity for working professionals.
-Classes will be offered in the late afternoon and early evening so working professionals can attend.
-Classes offered synchronously in Fall 2019 will be Introduction to GIS and Urban Planning.
+Classes are offered in the late afternoon and early evening so working professionals can attend.

 A major reason that people vacation or choose to live in coastal communities is the beauty that coastal sand dune environments provide.
 Aside from their visual splendor, coastal dunes offer a plethora of ecosystem services, such as natural barriers against storms and waves to protect residential and commercial investments.
 In this research, Dr, Schmutz and his students conducted surveys with local residents and tourists at Pensacola Beach to assess their knowledge of the ecosystem services that coastal dunes provide as well as their willingness to invest in the protection of these environments.
 Results indicated that both locals and tourists recognize the environmental and economic importance of coastal dunes, yet the different groups stated contrasting levels in their willingness to support dune management initiatives.
 Local residents indicated a substantially higher propensity to financially support dune management strategies compared to tourists.

 Harris, E., P.P.
 Schmutz, C. Jackson, M. Anaya, M. Johnson, and G. Chapman.
 2020.
 Beach User Perception on the Economic and Ecological Importance of Sand Dunes at Pensacola Beach, Florida.
 Southeastern Geographer, 60(4): 309–331.
 See the picture of the co-authors above.